-- 1. admissibility under Senior Year Plus and college standards - 2. no comparable class available - 3. grade and credit must go on the record - 4.
-11th or 12th grade students (certain 9th or 10th grade students may qualify) are eligible
+- 1. admissibility under Senior Year Plus and college standards

+- 2. no comparable class available

+- 3. grade and credit must go on the record

+- 4. students in grades 9-12 are eligible

 If a comparable course is taught at our high school, a different policy applies.
 Now, any admissible high school student can take any class at any school if they are willing to pay the cost of doing so.
 Tuition costs per course range from \$200.00-800.00 per semester.
 Grades and credits will become a part of the student record if desired.